-If you are not moving towards your goals over the long term, something needs to change.
+If you are not moving towards your goal, something needs to change.

-It’s not all about the weight on the scale.
-You can be losing fat and gaining muscle, the weight on the scale probably is the most reliable indicator that you’ve got your inputs right.
-If you’re getting enough protein and working out, then the muscle should be looking after itself, and any loss should be mainly fat.
+It’s not all about the weight on the scale – you can be losing fat and gaining muscle.
+The weight on the scale is probably the most reliable indicator that you’ve got your inputs right.
+If you’re getting enough protein and working out, increased muscle mass should be looking after itself, and any loss should be mainly fat.
 For reference, the average rate of fat loss in the Nutrient Optimiser Challenge was 2.1% per week for men and 1.6% per week for women.

-Personally, I don’t enjoy tracking my food, so I’ve designed a range of food lists and meals that will help most people improve from where they currently are.
-It will be pretty hard to get/stay morbidly obese if you eat only the foods and meals listed above.
+Many people don’t enjoy tracking their food, so we’ve designed a range of food lists and recipes to help people improve from where they currently are.
+It will be pretty hard to get/stay morbidly obese if you eat only nutrient-dense high satiety foods and meals.

-But if you want to look like a fitness model, or you are not getting your desired results from ‘eating ad libitum’ you will likely need to track your food to overcome your inbuilt impulse to maintain a higher body weight and prepare for a possible famine ahead.
+However, if you want to look like a fitness model, or you are not getting your desired results ‘eating ad libitum’ you will likely need to track your food to overcome your inbuilt impulse to maintain a higher level of body fat.

-As noted by Luis below, tracking your food in an app like Cronometer can be a useful educational experience to help you change your habits.
+Tracking your food in Cronometer can be a useful educational experience to help you change your habits.

 Performance/weight on the bar

 Being stronger will improve your metabolic health, insulin sensitivity and ability to burn fat more effectively.
 Having more lean muscle mass will ensure you burn both glucose and fat more efficiently.
-Lean muscle mass is a key predictor of longevity.
+Lean muscle mass is a crucial predictor of longevity.

-The Ketogains boot camp uses a 5×5 strength progression.
+Ketogains recommend a 5×5 strength progression.
 The Stronglifts 5×5 or Starting Strength uses a similar progressive overload approach.
-These programs involve compound lifts (squat, deadlift, bench press, overhead press, row etc.) and progressive overload meaning that you add weight to the bar each time and continue to get stronger.
+These programs involve compound lifts (squat, deadlift, bench press, overhead press, row, etc.) and progressive overload, meaning that you add weight to the bar each time and continue to get stronger.
 By doing this, you train your body to produce energy more efficiently.

 There is no guarantee that technology will help you reach your goals.
-In fact, it seems that you are more likely to gain weight if you use wearables like a Fitbit.
-It’s hard to know whether this is due to the EMF or perhaps the wearer is always allowing themselves to consume the extra calories that their technology told them that they just burned with exercise.
+In fact, it seems that you are more likely to gain weight if you use wearables like a Fitbit because people tend to congratulate themselves and eat back the calories the app has told them they burned.

 Heart Rate Variability

-Heart Rate Variability (HRV) is a measure of the variability between your heart beats.
-If you are stressed and/or exhausted your heart will be more rhythmically as well as more rapidly.
-If you are relaxed and well rested your heart will be more to stresses and quickly return to rest.
+Heart Rate Variability (HRV) is a measure of the variability between your heartbeats.
+If you are stressed and/or exhausted, your heart will beat more rhythmically as well as more rapidly.
+If you are relaxed and well-rested, your heart will beat more to stresses and quickly return to rest.

-Measuring your Heart Rate Variability (HRV) can tell you if you’re pushing too hard and need to rest recover or you’re not pushing hard enough and should be working harder to maximise your progress.
-Training when you are burning out can be counterproductive and lead to injury or under-recovery.
+Measuring your Heart Rate Variability (HRV) can tell you if you’re pushing too hard and need to rest and recover or you’re not pushing hard enough and should be working harder to maximise your progress.
+Training hard when you are burning out can be counterproductive and lead to injury or under-recovery.
 But it’s also important to train as much as you can reasonably sustain if you want to keep making progress.
 If you want to maximise your gains, you want to find your maximum recoverable volume of training.